 Senior Latin Honors Thesis

-See the complete list of previous Senior Theses (some of which are available for viewing) and the faculty mentors for them.
+See the list of recent Senior Theses (some of which are available for viewing) and the faculty mentors for them.
 The most recent theses are at the top of the list.
 Latin honors theses in mathematics are kept in a volume in the mathematics undergraduate office in 115 Vincent Hall.
 You are invited to view them if you are contemplating doing an honors thesis.
 However, during the current COVID-19 pandemic while Math classes are delivered remotely and the Undergraduate Mathematics Office is not open, viewing is not possible.

 Information for students considering graduate study in mathematics